Aqib-Abbas/Learning-Log/README.md

 - % (percent): Relative to the parent container size.

 Using the right fonts, colors, and units improves both the *appearance* and *responsiveness* of a web page.

+Day 9:
+18 - 07 - 2025 (Friday)
+Topic: CSS Box Model

+The CSS Box Model describes how every HTML element is structured and spaced in the layout.

+It consists of the following parts (from inside out):

+→ Content: The actual text or image inside the element.
+→ Padding: Space between the content and the border (inside the box).
+→ Border: The edge surrounding the padding and content.
+→ Margin: Space outside the element that separates it from other elements.

+Each part can be styled using CSS properties like margin, padding, border, and width/height.

+Understanding the box model is essential for controlling *spacing, **alignment, and **layout design* effectively.